rdb64-hobbies/see_and_select_tokens/README.md

-# LLM Token Visualizer
+# See and Select Tokens

-A web application that allows users to visualize and interact with individual tokens as they are generated from a Language Model (LLM).
-Users can see token probabilities, select alternative tokens, and observe how different choices affect the generation process.
+A web application that allows users to visualize and interact with individual tokens as they are generated from a Large Language Model (LLM).
+Users can see token probabilities, select alternative tokens, and observe how different sampling parameters affect the generation process.

 ## Features